n3fit runcard detailed guide

 In machines with more than one GPU you can select the GPU in which the code should run by setting the environment variable CUDA_VISIBLE_DEVICES to the right index (usually 0, 1, 2) or leaving it explicitly empty to avoid running on GPU: export CUDA_VISIBLE_DEVICES=""

-Note that in order to run the replicas in parallel using the GPUs of an Apple Silicon computer (like M1 Mac), it is necessary to also install the following packages:
+Note that in order to run the replicas in parallel using the GPUs of an Apple Silicon computer (like M1 Mac), it is necessary to also install extra packages.
+At the timing of writing this worked with tensorflow 2.13.

 conda install -c apple tensorflow-deps